bingeli1212/nitrile-preview/doc/DOC-styles.md

   If this flags has been set then the text will be rubified.

-+ ranges:x/1/10 y/2/20 z/3/30
++ range:x/1/10 y/2/20 z/3/30

   This value holds a list of environment variables and the start/end values for each one of them.
 This value is currently utilized by the 'animation' bundle.

-+ steps:12
++ total:12

-  This value holds the total number steps for a variable to animate from its start/end values.
-  This value is currently utilized by the 'animation' bundle.
+  This value holds the total amount.
+This value is currently utilized by the 'animation' bundle to express the total number of animated diagrams to generate.

 + fillonly:1